nitro41992/splitting-sucks/docs/app_navigation_redesign.md

    - When user adjusts shared items or unassigned items
    - When user modifies final calculations (tip, tax, etc.)

+3. **If the user exits the modal workflow (e.g., by navigating back to the Receipts screen or closing the app) before completion, the current cached state of the workflow will be persisted to Firestore.
+The `metadata.status` will be set to "draft", allowing the user to resume later.**

-3. Use a consistent `receiptId` throughout the workflow to update the same document
+4. Use a consistent `receiptId` throughout the workflow to update the same document

 ### Preserving User Edits